linemanjs/lineman-angular-template/README.md

 1. git clone this repo
 2. npm install -g lineman (if you don't already have lineman installed)
-3. npm install grunt-angular-templates
+3. npm install
-4. lineman run --force
+4. lineman run
 5. open your web browser to localhost:8000

 Hopefully this helps you get up and running with AngularJS!